solejar/languages/backlog.md

 - level of language (not sure how to implement, add later)
 - show some example words, see if they know them. (after we set up reading section)
 - Allow signin with email or username if applicable ( Not a priority)
-- **Check for existing account with such a name before making it valid**
-- Resetting password by sending e-mail on account
-  - Just need to get the edit users endpoint up

 **Non-functional**